arpitsahni04/arpitsahni04/README.md

 - 👋 Hi, I’m Arpit
 - 👀 I’m interested in Artifical Intelligence and the math that powers it
 - 🌱 I’m currently a graduate Student At Carnegie Mellon University, where i'm taking some of the best courses on AI and working with the brightest minds to use AI to Solve Impactful problems
-- 💞️ I’m always looking to collaborate on Computer Vision and Deep Learning projects applied to solve engineering problems, wherein I can leverage my past experience
 - 📫 You can Reach me at arpitsahni04@gmail.com for any queries.

 <!---